Designingsystemswith clarityand execution

 I design digital products that are clear to use, maintainable for teams, and grounded in real business goals.
 With a background in product design, UI/motion, and front-end engineering, I move comfortably between Figma, code, and conversations with stakeholders to keep design and implementation aligned.

 Most of my work sits at the intersection of brand/marketing, B2B SaaS, and design systems, helping teams turn complex requirements into simple, intentional experiences.
-I studied digital media design, have spent time in both Australia and Japan, working mostly with startups and small teams.
-With a firm grasp on both local Western/Asian markets, I'm able to navigate the nuances of each and excel in environments where messy problem spaces need to become clear, shippable products.
+Having spent time in both Australia and Japan, working mostly with startups and small teams, I have a firm grasp on both local Western/Asian markets.
+I'm able to navigate the nuances of each and excel in environments where messy problem spaces need to become clear, shippable products.

 01 — Systems first.